If you would like to find out more about our research regarding Brand Archetypes please use our contact us form below and someone will be in touch.

 The Caregiver, Nurturer, Parent, Angel

-The caregiver is driven by their needs to protect and care for others.
+The caregiver is driven by their need to protect and care for others.
 They offer protection, safety and support for their customers.
 They have an innate capacity for nurturing.
 The worst thing that could happen to them would be for their products to be perceived as harmful or exploitative.

 Usually, caregiver brands have the view of the brand archetype supporting families or serving public sectors for example healthcare and education.
 They aim to make people take care of themselves.
 Almost all baby care brands are based on this archetype, which not coincidentally, also functions under a different name – the Mother.